-We tend to look at verses like these and treat them metaphorically.
-Who among us hasn’t felt like the earth around us was shaking?
-That everything that we thought was stable was suddenly in motion?
-When the very foundations of our lives are suddenly thrown into turmoil?
-It’s times like that when we need a refuge.
+Seems like the circumstances, for the author, were far from ideal.
+It felt like the earth was trembling.
+That everything that we thought was stable was suddenly in motion.
+Like the very foundations of life was suddenly thrown into turmoil.
+I’ve felt like that before.
+Surely you have too.
+And it’s during times like these when we – like the psalmist – need a refuge.
 We need a fortress.
 We need somewhere – or Someone – we can go to and know that here, if nowhere else, is stability.
 Is tranquility.
 Is peace.

-But there’s something else lurking in this psalm.
-Something that takes these words from the realm of metaphor into the arena of reality.
-It’s something that if we’re not careful, we can easily pass over.
-If you look up to the top of the psalm, right after where it says “Psalm 46” and right before where it says “1” you find that this song is credited to the sons of Korah.
-And that note of authorship is going to take you all the way back to the book of Numbers.
+But here’s the thing: For us, this psalm is metaphor.
+It’s like the earth is shaking.
+It’s like the mountains are falling into the heart of the sea.
+It’s like the waters are roaring and foaming.
+But if you would, look up to the top of the psalm, right after where it says “Psalm 46” and right before where it says “1”.
+This song is credited to the sons of Korah.
+And that note of authorship takes us all the way back to the book of Numbers.

 That’s where you find that Korah, one of the Levites, had become dissatisfied with his station in the Israelite camp.
 Here were Moses and Aaron, always talking about God and giving direction.
 “God said this” and “God said that” – over and over again, and Korah had had enough.
 After all, wasn’t the entire community of faith holy?
 Weren’t these all God’s chosen people?
 What right did Moses and Aaron have to command the entire assembly?
 That’s the question Korah and his gang asked, and Moses answered them:

-“Tomorrow morning the Lord will reveal who belongs to Him and who is set apart, and the one He will let come near Him.
-He will let the one He chooses come near Him.
+Then he said to Korah and all his followers, “Tomorrow morning the Lord will reveal who belongs to him, who is set apart, and the one he will let come near him.
+He will let the one he chooses come near him.
 Korah, you and all your followers are to do this: take firepans, and tomorrow place fire in them and put incense on them before the Lord.
-Then the man the Lord chooses will be the one who is set apart” (Numbers 16:5-7).
+Then the man the Lord chooses will be the one who is set apart.
+It is you Levites who have gone too far!”
+(Numbers 16:5-7).

 So that’s what they did.
 But it didn’t work out as Korah had planned: